Chapter 1:- What's going on here?

 "What?
 Don't slow down!"

 The sparks stopped.
 But I felt as if I was in a spinal mercury radiology hospital test or something.
 It had frozen me for a few seconds.
 I finally managed press my foot down on the pedal.
 The object did not seem to get larger or smaller.
 Now doing fifty-five, it was matching our speed... staying distant but within reach, and we were the only car on the road.
 The craft, like the other, was dead silent.
 The car passed through the night, the wind noise was at the windows as it had been for hours.
 But now it seemed vacant, dream-like.
 The triangle moved away so fast that we could not perceive it's location.
 It was simply no longer there - like it had winked out.

 "Grab my little camera just in case."

 Just in case.
 In case of what?
 In case in comes back.
 Please don't come back I repeated in my mind.
 And I knew my girlfriend was thinking the same thing even though she had removed her seatbelt, her eyes glued, she was perched at the edge of her seat like an English Setter.

 A second UFO sighting in nine years.
 That's what started me off.
 I wanted to know more, I needed to know more.
-I obsessed a little, sure.
-And like a virus we all caught the UFO fever.
+I obsessed.
+Like a virus we all caught the UFO fever.

 When by chance I ran into that co-worker Roger from years ago, Cleo and Doogie were with me.
 It was all meant to be, they immediately asked him.
 And that did it.
 If they hadn't believed me before, hearing Roger's account - set them in stone, pun intended.